kubernetes/enhancements/keps/sig-node/4639-oci-volume-source/README.md

 #### Story 2

-As a DevOps engineer, I want to package and distribute binary artifacts using OCI images and mount them directly into my Kubernetes pods, so that I can streamline my CI/CD pipeline.
+As a DevOps engineer, I want to package and distribute binary artifacts using OCI image and distribution specification standards and mount them directly into my Kubernetes pods, so that I can streamline my CI/CD pipeline.
 I want to package this file in an OCI object to take advantage of OCI distribution.

 #### Story 3